How to run

 - Cluster-specific setup files (manifests, templates, README)

 The generated package is self-contained and can be used to: 1.
-Set up the cluster infrastructure (NFS server, PVCs) 2.
-Upload configuration files to the cluster 3.
+Set up Kueue (job queueing) — follow README_kueue.md 2.
+Set up the cluster infrastructure (MinIO S3 server, PVCs) 3.
+Upload configuration files to the cluster 4.
 Deploy and execute all scenario jobs

 Cluster-specific options can be passed using –option key=value.